etrepat/baum/README.md

 * `equals($node)`: current node instance equals the other.
 * `insideSubtree($node)`: Checks wether the given node is inside the subtree defined by the left and right indices.
+* `inSameScope($node)`: Returns true if the given node is in the same scope as the current one.
+That is, if *every* column in the `scoped` property has the same value in both nodes.

 Using the nodes from the previous example: